lapps/lapps.github.io/installation/services.md

 3. Registering the service with the Service Manager.

-### Wrapping a Service
+### 1. Wrapping a Service

 There are extensive notes on how to wrap a service at [https://github.com/lapps/org.lappsgrid.examples](https://github.com/lapps/org.lappsgrid.examples).
-Those notes are set up as a series of steps and each time you click a next step then the code associated with that step will be presened in the repository.
+Those notes are set up as a series of steps and each time you click a next step then the code associated with that step will be available in the repository.
 The result of all those steps can be obtained as follows:

 ```
 $ git clone https://github.com/lapps/org.lappsgrid.examples